Brooklyn Park, MN

 Two-phase project that will change a former elementary school into a customized space for students ages 14 to 21 with disabilities.

 TSP’s relationship with Intermediate District 287 dates back to the late 1990s.
-The District provides services to 11 member districts—Brooklyn Center, Eden Prairie, Edina, Hopkins, Orono, Osseo, Richfield, Robbinsdale, St. Louis Park, Wayzata and Westonka.
+The District provides specialized education services to serve students from 11 member districts—Brooklyn Center, Eden Prairie, Edina, Hopkins, Orono, Osseo, Richfield, Robbinsdale, St. Louis Park, Wayzata and Westonka.